pflanze/copycat/doc/intro.md

 The `copycat-repl` automatically opens the viewer if any of the turtle commands are being used (and updates the view whenever more commands are being used, once after returning from the program--regardless of whether the programm succeeded or not).
+(TODO: exception: `new` if the drawing command queue is already empty, since it doesn't lead to a change in it, does not lead the repl to issue the viewing command, hence will not clear any existing SVG output or open the viewer.
+This should probably be fixed.)

 When using `copycat` without the repl, `view` has to be called to open the viewer or update the view.